 - Continuous non-recoverable evaluation of the practical sessions based on the drafts that the students present individually within the established deadlines (up to 3.0 points).

-- NON-RECOVERABLE group work consisting of the preparation, presentation and defense of the marketing plan of a company or product / service (up to 2 points: 1 point for teamwork plus 1 point for presentation and defense).
+Deliveries made after deadline may not be evaluated. - NOT-RECOVERABLE group work consisting of the preparation, presentation and defense of the marketing plan of a company or product / service (up to 2 points: 1 point for teamwork plus 1 point for presentation and defense).